Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

 \section{Model and results}

 In this section we fix some notation and give our main results.
-We first introduce the simple point processes we are interested in (standard references are \cite{DV}, \cite{FKAS}).
-Then we define the process called one--epoch coalescence process (in short OCP) and the hierarchical coalescence process (HCP).
-Finally we provide some examples of HCP's coming from the physics literature.
+We first introduce the simple point processes we are interested in (standard references are \cite{DV,FKAS}).
+Then we define the process called one-epoch coalescence process (in short OCP) and the hierarchical coalescence process (HCP).
+Finally we provide some examples of HCPs coming from the physics literature.